Southwestern University Trustee

 Craig J. McKinney ’91

-Craig McKinney is the Coordinator for Professional Learning for the Plano Independent School District, part of the employee services team that supports over 7,000 district staff members.
+Craig McKinney is the Director of Professional Learning for the Plano Independent School District, part of the employee services team that supports over 7,000 district staff members.
 He also is an Advancement Via Individual Determination staff developer and curriculum writer, having co-authored a book entitled AVID Writing for Disciplinary Literacy: A Schoolwide Approach.
 Mr. McKinney began his teaching career at Shepton High School in Plano where he taught English, humanities, and the AVID elective.
 In 1997 he was named PISD Secondary Teacher of the Year and was a finalist for Texas Teacher of the Year.
 He received the Outstanding Teaching of the Humanities Award from Humanities Texas in 2008 and, in 2010, was one of ten teachers who received a Texas Exes Award for Outstanding Teaching.